Last fact-checked: 18 November 2020

-Most people speak good English in Mexico’s tourist destinations and major cities; you’ll also find that in most towns located along the Border pretty-much everyone speaks English.
+Most people speak capable English in Mexico’s tourist destinations and major cities; you’ll also find that in most towns along the Border, service staff in your hotel or restaurant usually speak English.

 All international credit and debit cards are accepted in Tijuana.
 You can also use other payment methods for pre-payments like wire transfer if accepted.
 Many places in Tijuana will also accept U.S. dollars.
 However, you should keep pesos with you for small payments like flea markets, roadside shopping and street foods as well as tips.

 If you have made up your mind to have plastic surgery in another country, then you should be mentally and emotionally prepared for the experience.
 You will be in an unfamiliar place and you may not have a comfort level with the doctors and other staff.
-So there has to be an element of trust involved and you should have an open line of communication with the doctor and other staff.
+Thus, there must be a high degree of trust involved and you should have an open line of communication with the doctor and other staff.

-If you are having major surgery, it’s advisable to take someone with you (your partner, a sibling, friend or even adult children) to help out a little after surgery.
-At the same time you do have some things that will work in your favor; you will be staying in a hotel so you don’t have to worry about your daily life and chores or work responsibilities.
-You also have the time to rest and recuperate and get your needs attended to.
+If you are having major surgery, it’s advisable to take someone with you (your partner, a sibling, friend or even adult children) to help out after your procedure.
+You will also want to allocate time to rest and recuperate and get your needs attended to.